cogfin/jfconfig/README.md

 The imported config can be overriden by the config that imports it

-Imported config does not support inheritance or further imports (any parent/import keys will be removed)

 If the import key (default "inherits") is found in the config then the string value will be a location that will be resolved by the ConfigurationSourceProvider with which the config was loaded.
 The key will be removed from the config and the imported config will be loaded

 In the example below, loading config-with-import.yml will result in a database config object with debug set to true